HL7/davinci-deqm/source/pages/index.md

 ## Quality Reporting Scenarios

 This implementation guide describes two groups of quality reporting scenarios as shown in Figure 1-4 below.
-The first group are *Exchange Scenarios* which focus on exchanging subsets of the data-of-interest for a particular measure or set of measures throughout the reporting period.
+The first group are *Exchange Scenarios* which focus on exchanging subsets of the [data of interest](#data-of-interest) for a particular measure or set of measures throughout the [reporting period](#reporting period).
 Note that there are use cases for sharing data from a consumer to a producer as well (for example, payers may share screening information with providers).
 The Second group are *Reporting Scenarios* which focus on communicating the results of a quality measure at the end of a reporting period as part of a quality improvement initiative.

 {% include img-portrait.html  caption = "Figure 1-4 Quality Reporting Scenarios" img="quality-reporting-scenarios.png" %}

 ### Exchange Scenarios

-Exchange scenarios are used to exchange subsets of the data-of-interest for a measure or set of measures throughout the measurement period.
-These scenarios enable providers and quality stakeholders such as payers, accountable care organizations, and other secondary use partners to keep better track of how patients are performing with respect to a particular quality measure during the measurement cycle.
+Exchange scenarios are used to exchange subsets of the data of interest for a measure or set of measures throughout the [measurement period](#measurement-period).
+These scenarios enable providers and quality stakeholders such as payers, accountable care organizations, and other secondary use partners to keep better track of how patients are performing with respect to a particular quality measure during the measurement period.

 <p>The three exchange scenarios are:</p>

-1. <b>Submit Data</b> - Used by a producing system to submit a subset of the data-of-interest for a measure to a consuming system
+1. <b>Submit Data</b> - Used by a producing system to submit a subset of the data of interest for a measure to a consuming system
-1. <b>Collect Data</b> - Used by a consuming system to collect a subset of the data-of-interest for a measure from a producing system
+1. <b>Collect Data</b> - Used by a consuming system to collect a subset of the data of interest for a measure from a producing system
-1. <b>Subscription</b> - Used to allow the producing system to notify the consuming system when new or updated data-of-interest for a measure is available  *NOTE: This exchange scenario is out of scope for this version of the Implementation Guide.*
+1. <b>Subscription</b> - Used to allow the producing system to notify the consuming system when new or updated data of interest for a measure is available  *NOTE: This exchange scenario is out of scope for this version of the Implementation Guide.*

 For these scenarios, the actors are Producers and Consumers, used in the same sense as the Producers and Consumers stakeholders in the Quality Measurement Standards Landscape diagram.
 Note that within any particular use case, different stakeholders will play the same roles.
 For example, a Provider may be playing the role of Producer in a particular exchange, while the Payer may be playing the role of Consumer.